poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - `Asymmetric encryption`, requires the use of two separate keys: a public key and private key.
 Data is encoded using the public key, and decoded using the private key.

+- `Server Name Indication (SNI)` allows the server to safely host multiple TLS Certificates for multiple sites, all under a single IP address.
+It adds the hostname of the server (website) in the TLS handshake as an extension in the CLIENT HELLO message.
+This way the server knows which website to present when using shared IPs.

 ### Network ###

 - __Internet gateway__